sdnfv/openNetVM/README.md

 --
 The [NF Development][nfs] guide will provide what you need to start create your own NFs.

+Dockerize NFs
+--
+NFs can be run inside docker containers, with the NF being automatically or hand started.
+For more informations, see our [Docker guide][docker-nf].

 [onvm]: http://sdnfv.github.io/onvm/
 [license]: LICENSE